Pros and Cons

 Packaging: Mostly Recyclable

 Weighed against the competition, Snap Kitchen's packaging is minimal.
 The outer box is made of recycled cardboard.
-The interior liner is a product called ClimaCell, which is made from plant-based, curbside-recyclable material.
+The interior liner is made from curbside-recyclable material.
 Inside the liner were two large gel-type ice packs and six plastic meal trays with lids.

 All the packaging is recyclable, provided you live in a municipality that accepts the plastic enveloping the ice packs.
 A note about recycling the meal trays: Snap Kitchen advises removing the labels from the meal trays before recycling, but this was impossible to accomplish thoroughly—at least with any reasonable amount of effort—as the adhesive stickers tore and left behind sticky paper residue.
 We do not know whether this impacts the trays' recyclability.